tgmg/guild-game/README.md

 Balanced life has no advantages disadvantages

-### Alien
+- Alien<br>
   Inteligent life forms.
 Some times you can see aliens playing with cowns

-### Demons
+- Demon<br>

-Strong creatures from hell, many demons were tired of playing with souls in hell and come to earth
+  Resistent creatures from hell, many demons were tired of playing with souls in hell and come to earth

-### Gnome
+- Gnome<br>
   Small and fast creatures how only want earn money.
+- Ogre<br>
+  Big and strong creatures

+## Hero status

+- Strength
+- Agility
+- Intelligence
+- Luck

 .... to be continued ......